 The ISES also provides a revalidation procedure for all its certified sea personnel.
 Candidates should follow the revalidation pathway detailed in "Revalidation Pathway' diagram.
-When submitting an application for revalidation, you will need to submit evidence of at least 60 days sea service on a sail vessel >24m length overall and/or 80gt, accrued in the last three years.
+When submitting an application for revalidation, you will need to submit evidence of at least 60 days sea service on a sale vessel >24m load-line length and/or 80gt, accrued in the last three years.